Elmer's Pet Rabbit: Production notes

-Elmer buys Bugs Bunny in a pet shop (for 98¢).
-When they get home, Elmer builds an enclosure for Bugs, and then serves him dinner (a bowl of vegetables) which Bugs acts angrily towards.
-Then Bugs is seen grumbling in the night and he eventually takes Elmer's bed as his own.
-Throughout the short, Bugs irritates Elmer in various ways—from dancing to attempts getting in the shower, etc.—which culminates when Elmer brutally attacks Bugs (in a dark room with humorous fireworks exploding) and sends him out of the house.
-However, Bugs somehow manages to get back inside and reclaim Elmer's bed, and the short ends with Elmer clicking the light off.

-The song
+Music

 The music in the cartoon includes a variation on "While Strolling Through the Park One Day," arranged by Carl Stalling, performed by Elmer and the rabbit.
 Elmer, of course, has trouble with many of the words, due to his "rounded L and R" speech impediment.

 Home media

 Although the short was included on three VHS compilations in 1985, 1990 and 1999, as well as a 1992 Golden Age of Looney Tunes LaserDisc release, it was not issued again until 2020, when HBO Max included the cartoon in its collection of other Looney Tunes shorts.

+It was released on the Looney Tunes Collector's Choice Volume 3 Blu-Ray disc in 2024.